Tregembo Animal Park is a family owned roadside zoo that has been in business since 1952.

 Peta’s 1998 summer issue of ‘Animal Times’ profiled the problems at the zoo, naming it one of the worst roadside zoos in the country.

-On August 14, 2013 I visited this zoo.
+On August 14, 2013 and again in June 2015 I and others visited this zoo.
 The conditions at this zoo were sub-standard.
 The cages were barren, and many of the animals were housed alone.

 The enclosures had an accumulation of feces and urine.
 The cages were barren without enrichment; the animals seemed extremely bored, pacing around in circles or pacing back and forth.
 I observed the animals pacing, circling, head bobbing, rocking, licking cage bars, coprophagia, and biting the bars of the cage.
 The snakes were living in enclosures with weeks worth of feces.